List of former Universal Studios Florida attractions: Hercules and Xena: Wizards of the Screen

 Hercules and Xena: Wizards of the Screen opened in the summer of 1997, replacing Murder, She Wrote Mystery Theatre.
 The attraction was a live show demonstrating production on the Hercules: The Legendary Journeys and Xena: Warrior Princess series.
 The live-action show also featured members of the audience fighting stunt performers.
 It was similar to the Murder, She Wrote Mystery Theatre which had previously occupied the attraction's soundstage building.
 The final performance was on February 20, 2000.
-It was replaced by Transformers: The Ride 3D, which opened in 2013.
+It was replaced by Transformers: The Ride – 3D, which opened in 2013.

 Jimmy Neutron's Nicktoon Blast

-Jimmy Neutron's Nicktoon Blast was a motion simulator ride starring Jimmy Neutron, and featuring guest appearances of other Nickelodeon characters, including Hey Arnold!, the Rugrats, The Fairly OddParents and SpongeBob SquarePants.
+Jimmy Neutron's Nicktoon Blast was a motion simulator ride starring Jimmy Neutron, and featuring guest appearances of other Nickelodeon characters, including Hey Arnold!, Rugrats, The Fairly OddParents and SpongeBob SquarePants.
 The ride's experience featured park guests pursuing the villain Ooblar in a rocket chase through the worlds and soundstages of the Nicktoons.
 It opened on April 11, 2003, replacing The Funtastic World of Hanna-Barbera, and was permanently closed on August 18, 2011.
 It was replaced by Despicable Me Minion Mayhem on July 2, 2012.